peterhinch/micropython-mqtt/mqtt_as/README.md

 providing and testing a number of bugfixes and enhancements.
 Also to other contributors, some mentioned below.

+Note that in firmware prior to 1.21 `asyncio` was named `uasyncio`.

 12 Nov 2022 V0.7.0 Provide alternative callback-free Event interface.
 2 Nov 2022 Rename `config.py` to `mqtt_local.py`, doc improvements.
 8 Aug 2022 V0.6.6 Support unsubscribe (courtesy of Kevin Köck's fork).